 It serves as a reminder that whenever and wherever we are travelling, we can be just as vulnerable as the local population.

-Short of being able to get out of the country immediately—which may not be possible as travel and transport are often amongst the first services to be affected during upheaval—there are a few things that travellers can do.
+Short of being able to get out of the country immediately—which may not be possible as travel and transport are often among the first services to be affected during upheaval—there are a few things that travellers can do.

 Firstly, always be aware of what is going on.
 Keep an eye on the news and take notice of demonstrations, general strikes, protest movements or elections and plan your travels—both before you arrive and in-country while there—accordingly.